sddiaz/Portfolio/EventBuzz (Event Finder)/README.md

 # Portfolio Projects - EventBuzz

+**Important Preface: ** This code utilizes SerpAPI.
+As of 2023, their services are not free, and users are limited to 100 API requests per month.
+If for some reason you are stuck on a loading animation, that means the searches have expired for the month as I have not paid for an account with extra searches.

 This project was designed to give me practice utilizing APIs in the form of a Chrome-Extension build!
 It's a lightweight chrome extension with numerous features listed below, with the main one being grabbing events from Google Events using SerpAPI.
 More details below.

 ## Overview